-For the larger fixed ordering cost (i.e., $f=100$), we observe that the estimate of the expected optimality gap for the Myopic policy is also considerable for negative coefficients of order size with smaller absolute values, i.e., cases where the speed of increase in the chance of receiving units with remaining shelf-life of one is slower in order size.
-In contrast to our previous observation, the expected optimality gap for the Myopic policy decreases as the unit cost of expiry increases.
-Intuitively, with a relatively larger unit cost of expiry which is still smaller than the fixed ordering cost, the Myopic policy tends to not order large amounts in each period which reduces future costs of orders.
-However, if the unit cost of expiry continues to grow and eventually dominates the fixed ordering cost, the gap is expected to grow again as in the first three rows of Figure \ref{fig:ADPerf}.
+For the larger fixed ordering cost (i.e., $\kappa=100$), we observe that the estimate of the expected optimality gap for the Myopic policy is also considerable for negative coefficients of order size with smaller absolute values, i.e., cases where the speed of increase in the chance of receiving units with remaining shelf-life of one is slower in order size.
+In contrast to our previous observation, the expected optimality gap for the Myopic policy decreases as the unit cost of expiration increases.
+Intuitively, with a relatively larger unit cost of expiration which is still smaller than the fixed ordering cost, the Myopic policy tends to not order large amounts in each period which reduces future costs of orders.
+However, if the expiration cost continues to grow and eventually dominates the fixed ordering cost, the gap is expected to grow as in the first three rows of Figure \ref{fig:ADPerf}.

-\textbf{Tightness of the lower-bound.} We first examine the quality of the lower-bound described in Section \ref{subsec:lb} before using it as a benchmark for larger problems with $m=5$ (the maximum shelf-life of platelets in Canada).
-We compare the sample average estimate of the value function obtained using the imperfect information relaxation approach and 4000 replications with the optimal value function at $(\tau, \textbf{x}) = (0, 0)$.
+Finally, we examine the quality of the lower-bound described in Section \ref{subsec:lb} before using it as a benchmark for the case with $m=5$.
+We compare the sample average estimate of the lower-bound obtained using 4000 replications with the optimal value function at $(\tau, \textbf{x}) = (0, 0)$.
 Figure \ref{fig:lb} presents the absolute and relative gap between the lower-bound and the optimal cost for different parameter settings.
-When the coefficients of the order size in the Multinomial logistic model are positive (i.e, the first two columns), the average and largest gap is 2.2\% and 7.1\%, but when the coefficients are negative (i.e., the last three columns), the average and largest gap is 6.7\% and 14.5\%, respectively.
-Further, the larger gaps occur for the smaller fixed ordering cost and higher unit cost of wastage.
+When the coefficients of the order size in the multinomial logistic model are positive (i.e, the first two columns), the average and largest gap is 2.2\% and 7.1\%, but when the coefficients are negative (i.e., the last three columns), the average and largest gap is 6.7\% and 14.5\%, respectively.
+Further, the larger gaps occur for the smaller fixed ordering costs and higher unit costs of wastage.